 - Central London has a dramatic productivity differential from the rest of London and the rest of the UK.
 It is a location in which it is worth investing because of that productivity differential.

-Our findings were put to the Wider Benefits Working Group (WBWG).
+My findings were put to the Wider Benefits Working Group (WBWG).
 It was a fascinating exercise.
 The transport bodies all fundamentally disagreed with our approach.
 Transport is valued by time savings and that is how transport works was the common view.
-Out of all the many organisations in the room the only one that supported our analysis was HM Treasury.
-Thankfully HMT were important enough to at least persuade the group to let us carry on.
+Out of all the many organisations in the room the only one that supported my analysis was HM Treasury.
+Thankfully HMT were important enough to at least persuade the group to let me carry on.
 Within a year the WBWG concluded that WEBs were both entirely additional to the user benefits on which all transport economic appraisal had been reliant and significant in terms of the scale of value created.